EVM Update December 2020

 Hand sanitizer for use on entry

-Masks are recommended on entry/exit but can be removed whilst seated (please note that performers will not be able to wear masks)
+Masks are recommended on entry/exit and also during the concert but can be removed if necessary.
+(Please note that performers will not be able to wear masks)

 Thorough cleaning between each performance will be carried out